br0keh/simple-ip-tracker/README.md

 ## Usage

 ```
-Go to index.php, fill in the field with some ip address, and click the written track button.
+Go to index.php, fill in the field with some ip address, and click in "track".
 ```

 ## Development